Outdoor Dining Guidance

 TENT AND HEATER GUIDELINES

-The City of Morgan Hill has also released the following guidelines to help restaurants, bars, and wineries prepare for outdoor dining in the fall and winter months.
+The City of Morgan Hill has also released the following guidelines to help restaurants, bars, and wineries prepare for outdoor dining during cold weather months.

 Outdoor spaces on public property must have an encroachment permit.
 If you wish to expand your outdoor footprint, add shade structures or heating devices, you need to amend your permit.
 Outdoor spaces on private property need to obtain permission from the property owner and follow the guidelines.